MarioniLab/scTeachingMaterials/basic/answers.md

 ## Adding gene-based annotation

 We pull out annotation from *[org.Mm.eg.db](http://bioconductor.org/packages/org.Mm.eg.db)* to relate the ENSEMBL identifiers to the gene symbols.
-The `mapIds` call just ensures that only one gene symbol is used if two symbols map to the same Ensembl ID.
+The `mapIds()` function ensures that only one gene symbol is returned if two symbols map to the same Ensembl ID.

 ```r